 The difference between format and formatting for RFPs

 There is a non-trivial distinction between “format” and “formatting.”
 As it relates to the former, it’s important that buyers offer something to the vendors that can't be edited.
-In a perfect world, the buyer will use an RFP management solution that allows the vendor to craft a response in a web-based online editor.
+In an improved (but still imperfect) world, the buyer would use an RFP management solution that allows the vendor to craft a response in a web-based online editor.
+(In a world that inches closer to perfect, the vendor will have its own RFP response automation software.)
 This leaves little room for confusion and allows the respondents to devote their time and energy to optimizing the response rather than fighting with documents.
 If a buying organization is more “old school” in its approach and elects to distribute documents via email, it’s worth spending a moment to think about the format.

 Some might be surprised to learn that a good number of RFPs that are distributed via email are un-editable PDFs and locked Excel spreadsheets.